Milan Jurčina

-Milan Jurčina (/sk/; born 7 June 1983) is a Slovak professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for the Thomas Sabo Ice Tigers in the Deutsche Eishockey Liga (DEL).
-He has previously played in the National Hockey League (NHL) for the Boston Bruins (the organization that drafted him 241st overall in the 2001 NHL Entry Draft), Washington Capitals, Columbus Blue Jackets and New York Islanders.
+Milan Jurčina (/sk/; born 7 June 1983) is a Slovak ice hockey scout and former professional ice hockey defenceman who currently serves as a European scout for the Boston Bruins of the National Hockey League (NHL).
+He has previously played in the National Hockey League (NHL) for the Boston Bruins (the organization that drafted him 241st overall in the 2001 NHL entry draft), Washington Capitals, Columbus Blue Jackets and New York Islanders.
 Internationally, he has played for the Slovak national team.